 Rather neatly, this package also comes with a separate nail cleaner – a slim stainless steel device for cleaning under the nails – and almost 250 buyers have left reviews.
 Of these, close to 80% give these cutters 4-stars or more, while the negative comments include a few who say the cutter arrived but the nail pusher did not, and others that they break easily.
 For less than a fiver, we think they’re worth a chance.

-Another take on the liquid cuticle remover – or more correctly, cuticle softener – is this one from the Sally Hansen brand, a well-known name in beauty products.
-It works much the same as the one above – you apply it to the hardened area and it ‘dissolves’ the cuticles, which we take to mean softens, as customers tend to state.
-It comes in a 29.5ml bottle, and it is easy to use and apparently successful.
+The third on our best list is another take on the liquid cuticle remover – or more correctly, cuticle softener – is this Sally Hansen instant cuticle remover Sally Hansen brand, a well-known name in beauty products.
+It works much the same as the cuticle remover above – you apply it to the hardened area and it ‘dissolves’ the cuticles, which we take to mean softens, as customers tend to state.
+It comes in a 29.5ml bottle, and it is easy to use and an apparently successful instant cuticle remover.

-This contains camomile and aloe for soothing and active properties, and is ‘maximum strength’.
+This Sally Hansen instant cuticle remover camomile and aloe for soothing and active properties, and is ‘maximum strength’.
 Do customers like it?
-Indeed they do, to the tune of 83% 4-star and above, with comments such as ‘easy to use’, ‘say bye to hard cuticles’ and ‘works well’.
+Indeed they do, with comments such as ‘easy to use’, ‘say bye to hard cuticles’ and ‘works well’.
 However, there are a few complaints, which mainly centre around the fact that all it does is soften the cuticle, and ‘you have to cut them off’.
 Nowhere does the maker say it does anything but soften them, although ‘dissolve’ is perhaps the wrong word for them to use.

-The is a cleaner and pusher in one item, a clever little design that we thought worth having a close look at.
+The 4th on our best cuticle remover list is a cuticle cleaner and cuticle pusher in one item, a clever little design that we thought worth having a close look at.
 Convenient, as there is only a single part, and very cheap at well under a fiver, it is a curious design and appears to do the job.
-One end has a couple of sharp blades attached for the cutting, and the other has the feature for cleaning under the nails.
+One end has a couple of sharp blades attached for the cutting the cuticle, and the other has the feature for cleaning under the nails.
 It comes as one part, and is easy to use.

-This design takes the pusher element and incorporates it into the cutting part.
-In other words, it doesn’t act like scissors: you push the twin prongs over the cuticle and – hopefully – it cuts it off.
-Many people have stated that it does do the job – as we shall see – but we’re always wary of products claiming to be ‘professional’ when they cost a fiver.
+5th on our best cuticle remover list is a design takes the cuticle pusher element and incorporates it into the cutting part.
+In other words, it doesn’t act like scissors: you push the twin prongs over the cuticle and push back – hopefully – it cuts it off.
+Many people have stated that it does do the job – as we shall see – but we’re always wary of products claiming to be ‘professional’ when they are very cheap.

-As it is, a quite remarkable 83% of buyers gave these cuticle cutters four stars or more in their reviews.
 Comments include ‘professional’, ‘love these’ and ‘good quality’.
-Among the rest are customers who commented that they are ‘not that good’ and ‘blunt’ with some other comments on poor quality.
 At the price, we guess you’re taking a chance, but the overwhelming opinion is in favour of these cutters.

 Orly is a very well known name in the beauty and skin care world, so that’s a bonus.
 However, it does mean you pay a little premium for this product, which is a liquid cuticle softener rather than a remover.
 It’s important we get that across, as we’ve already seen people complain that they had to cut the softened cuticles off with a trimmer – the same is true here.
 A natural formula with no nasty ingredients, it’s supplied in an 18mm bottle.

-The bottle comes with Orly’s patented ‘Gripper Gap’ lid which makes it easier to take off and screw on.
-Customer reviews are very good on the whole with 86% giving this product 4-stars and above.
-The sole 1-star review is a very informative one that simply reads ‘rubbish’.
-If you like name brands and are looking for a softening liquid, this one comes highly recommended by a good number of satisfied customers, despite the higher price.
+The cuticle bottle comes with Orly’s patented ‘Gripper Gap’ lid which makes it easier to take off and screw on.
+Customer reviews are very good.
+If you like name brands and are looking for a softening liquid, this cuticle remover comes highly recommended by a good number of satisfied customers, despite the higher price.

 This is another pair of traditional cuticle nippers.
 These are nicely finished in stainless steel with a sprung handle for better usage, and are designed to cut neatly without damage to the rest of the skin.
 There’s not a lot more to add to this, apart from that they are finished in a nice rainbow pattern, but one thing that is noticeable is that there are pretty much identical items that are a few quid less in price.

-If you’re looking for simple, basic cuticle nippers – to use once you’ve applied your softening lotion – then we don’t think you can go far wrong with these, and nor do the 85% of buyers who gave them 4-star or 5-star reviews.
+If you’re looking for simple, basic cuticle nippers – to use once you’ve applied your softening lotion – then we don’t think you can go far wrong with these.
 ‘Very sharp’ and ‘Fantastic’ are among the many favourable comments.
-There are a few single-star reviews, one complaining that the spring is not very effective and another saying they are poor quality.

 There are, we have discovered, three distinct products on this list: the ‘scissor’ type cuticle nippers, the liquids that soften the cuticles, and this type, which is the ‘pusher’ version with a small, fixed v-shaped blade.
 Which you want is up to you, but if it’s this type it would appear you can’t go wrong with this one, as you get two pusher type cuticle trimmers for a very sensible price.
 They may be plastic, but they have metal blades.

-We have on our list three distinct product types, each intended to be used where cuticles are concerned.
+We have on our list three best cuticle product types, each intended to be used where cuticles are concerned.
 It’s important you understand what each one does, so let’s have a brief description of them:

 Cuticle Clippers – this is the ‘scissor’ type of cuticle cutter, the genuine article that comes with twin sharp blades.
-They cut by way of placing the blades over the cuticles, and pressing the handles ‘just as you would a pair of scissors!
+They cut by way of placing the blades over the cuticles, and pressing the handles ‘just as you would a pair of scissors to remove cuticles.
 All of those on our list are made from stainless steel and are of the same size.

 Cuticle Pusher – this type resembles a ling handle with a very small pair of fixed v-shaped blades on the end.
 The idea is you ‘push’ the device against the cuticles and it cuts them away.
 Perhaps not as efficient as the above, they nevertheless have their place in a beauty tool kit and tend to be very cheap.

-Cuticle Lotions – also among the list are a few examples of cuticle softener lotion.
+Cuticle Lotions – also among the list are a few examples of cuticle softener lotion such as the cuticle lotion we featured by Sally Hansen.
 These do not remove the cuticles.
-They are used to soften up hardened skin areas, which can then be cut using one of the above.
+They are used to soften up hardened skin areas and dead skin, which can then be cut using one of the above.
 We must add, life is a lot easier when you use a lotion in conjunction with a cutter.

-So, now we have that cleared up, let’s see if we can wrap this up!
+So, now we have that cleared up the 3 best types of cuticle remover, let’s see if we can wrap this up!

 We hope we’ve helped you get the package right, so take care of those cuticles and you’ll enjoy lovely healthy hands.